keebio/keebio-docs/docs/iris-rev6-build-guide.md

 ![](./assets/images/iris-rev6/IMG_7860.jpg)

-If you installed an encoder, you will need to add a piece of foam about 3-4mm thick that will sit in between the bottom of the PCB and the bottom plate.
+If you installed an encoder, you will need to add a [silicone bumper](https://keeb.io/products/flahns-5mm-hotswap-silicone-bumpers) or piece of foam about 3-4mm thick that will sit in between the bottom of the PCB and the bottom plate.
 This will prevent the PCB from dislodging from the switches when pressing down on the encoder.

 ![](./assets/images/iris-rev6/IMG_7861.jpg)

+(Optional) Add FLAHNS bumpers to underside of PCB to help support it up.
+About 4-6 for each half with work fine.

+(TODO: Insert picture here for bumper installation)

 Put the bottom plate on top of the standoffs and screw it on.